 4. A new option for adding transitions

 In the Classic editor, you can add transitions from the left tabs menu or by right-clicking a clip on your Timeline.
 In the New editor, you can do the same, plus something new.
-Just add a clip to your Timeline, and you’ll see a gray Transition icon pop up on the front and back of the clip.
+Just add a clip to your Timeline, and you’ll see a plus sign icon pop up on the front and back of the clip.

-Click on a transition block to add a transition, then select the block to customize transition style, adjust its duration, and decide whether to apply it to your selected clip or all of them.
+Click this icon to open the transition menu (shown below), where you can adjust the settings: customize the transition style, adjust its duration, and decide whether to apply it to your selected clip or all of them.

 5. Right-click clips to pre-trim